raspy135/Qun-synthesizer/README.md

 The oscillator is a hybrid of classic analog synth and FM.
 FM has its own parameters, it can be configured in FM conf / ENV3/4 Other Mode.

 CV input routing is very flexible.
-One CV is connected to LFO (For tune/width)
+One CV is connected to LFO (for tune/width).
 Another one is selectable.
 It could be one of EG1 to EG4, AUX (Audio in), OSC2 signal, OSC2 signal after EG processing, Freq level out from OSC1, or Freq level out from OSC2.

 SHAPE